ZSendokame/File-Rod/README.md

 __Description__

-File Rod is a basic program for backing up files, deleting folders and files...
+File Rod is a basic program for file administration...
 Like <a href="https://rufus.ie/">Rufus</a> but worse.

 100% Stable